 You are no longer paying for petrol, the bus or the train.
 You’re saving money, and you’re probably also saving time.
 Keep the routine in place and get up as you normally would for work, but use the time differently.
 Why not invest your temporal commuting savings into an online course?
 Learn how to code, learn a new language or learn the ins and outs of marketing or mathematics.
 Try Coursera, Codeacademy, Freecodecamp or Duolingo and make that extra time work for your career with a new set of skills.

 Learn from your mistakes without the stress

 There is often a focus on the things that you’re missing out on when working remotely versus working in an office: you miss the one-to-one time, the resources, the company socials, the office environment etc. You also miss out on some of the bad things too: colleagues bearing witness to your first mistake, getting a name wrong in conversation, lateness due to transport changes or pressing the wrong button on office machinery.
-This is your chance to have a safe space while you learn, document your mistakes via the electronic paper trail and ensure that you are more comfortable when (and if) you return to the office in future.
+This could be your chance to have a safe space while you learn, document your mistakes via the electronic paper trail.
+It may also ensure that you are more comfortable when (and if) you return to the office in future.
 Your space working at home is what you make it.
 You can create an environment that is good for your concentration, use a system to track your work so you can look back and see where you went wrong and practise your public speaking in front of a computer rather than a crowded team meeting.
-Make the most of it.